Webservice-Digital/PHP-Info/README.md

 ## Purposes

-This one page admin tool was created to help manage several virtual hosting plans with different setting of PHP.
+This [one page](info.php) admin tool was created to help manage several virtual hosting plans with different settings of PHP.

-This tool can be easy embedded into any PHP-driven CMS, which in fact was done by me in some projects.
+This tool can be easily embedded into any PHP-driven CMS, which in fact was done by me in some projects.

 For easy reading and comparing settings on different hosting was done:

 ### 2002-2008

 - single PHP file
 - visual sectioning
 - section navigation pane